-Lymph nodes normally measure less than ½ inch across, which is approximately the size of a pea.
-They can grow significantly, sometimes getting as big as a tennis ball.
+Normal lymph nodes are approximately the size of a pea.
+When they come into contact with foreign substances in lymphatic fluid, they may swell.
+Lymph nodes can grow significantly, sometimes getting as big as a tennis ball.

 Lymph nodes in the groin are also called inguinal lymph nodes.
-Swollen nodes in the groin can be caused by an injury or skin infection, such as athlete’s foot.
+Swollen lymph nodes in the groin can be caused by an injury or skin infection anywhere in the leg, such as athlete’s foot.
 Sexually transmitted infections (STIs) and cancer can also cause swollen lymph nodes in the groin.

 More often than not, swollen inguinal lymph nodes are caused by infections or injury affecting the lower body.
 This can include the:

 - urinary tract

 - Athlete’s foot: a fungal infection that usually begins with a scaly rash between the toes

 - Jock itch: a fungal infection that causes a red, itchy rash in the groin area